 Being one of Europe’s most fascinating countries, you can easily see why France is one of the most popular destinations in the world.
-Historic monuments, world-renowned landmarks and the contrast of north and south, France has something for every visitor.
-We take a lookat some of our favourite city breaks in this fantastic country.
+Historic monuments, world-renowned landmarks, and the contrast of north and south, France has something for every visitor.
+We take a look at some of my favorite city breaks in France.

 Right at the top of the list is Paris.
 One of the most well-known cities and most visited cities in the world, Paris has all the culture you could wish for.
 Take a stroll up the Champs-Élysées towards the famed Arc de Triomphe.
 On the way, stop off for a bite to eat at one of the city’s classic bistros.
 The food lover will find themselves in their element with the choice of classic French cuisine on offer down every street.
 Walk alongside the River Seine on your way to the incredible Eiffel Tower and head to the top to see uninterrupted views across the city.
 Paris is one of the top destinations for holidays in the world, and it’s easy to see why.

 Located on the Côte d’Azur on France’s south coast, year-round sunshine and stunning location on the sea make this one of the most popular cities in France.
 Soak up the sun by taking a stroll down one of its pebble beaches.
 If luxury is what you’re after, there are plenty of high-end restaurants and shops to keep you occupied, or, if you like, head down to the harbour and feast your eyes on some superyachts.
 Monaco is just 13 miles (20km) up the road too.
 Taking a stroll along the streets will show you Nice’s other side.
 Traditional architecture and fabulous markets intertwine with modern touches.
 If you’re looking for the Riviera vide, look no further.